microsoft/vscode-docs/runtimes/ASPnet5.md

 [ASP.NET 5/DNX](http://www.asp.net/vnext/overview/aspnet-vnext/aspnet-5-overview) is a lean .NET stack for building modern cloud and web apps that run on OS X, Linux, and Windows.
 It has been built from the ground up to provide an optimized development framework for apps that are either deployed to the cloud or run on-premises.
 It consists of modular components with minimal overhead, so you retain flexibility while constructing your solutions.

 ## Installing ASP.NET 5 and DNX
-Installation for each platform is slightly different, please refer to the following setup instructions based on on your operating system.
+Installation for each platform is slightly different, please refer to the following setup instructions based on your operating system.
 - [OS X](https://github.com/aspnet/home#os-x)
 - [Linux](https://github.com/aspnet/home#linux)
 - [Windows](https://github.com/aspnet/home#upgrading-dnvm-or-running-without-visual-studio)